wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

 ---

-# Local Government Amendment Act (No 2) 1995 Public Act1995 No 40
+# Local Government Amendment Act (No 2) 1995Public Act1995 No 40

 Date of assent25 July 1995